Is there a cure for chronic abdominal pain?

 Therapies & Procedures for chronic abdominal pain

 Similarly, patients with idiopathic chronic abdominal pain often have had numerous procedures that fail to cure the condition.
 When a cause is not readily identifiable, recommendations for therapies and procedures tend to get made on a trial-and-error basis.
 Patients with chronic abdominal pain commonly have had multiple procedures and surgeries.
 Examples are the following:

 - Cholecystectomies (i.e., removal of the gall bladder)

 - Scar tissue removal

 - Exploratory surgeries

-It is well-established that central sensitization is a factor in chronic abdominal pain.1, 2 Central sensitization is a highly reactive state of the nervous system, which amplifies pain.
+It is well-established that central sensitization is a factor in chronic abdominal pain.1, 2, 3 Central sensitization is a highly reactive state of the nervous system, which causes pain.
 It can occur with any pain disorder, including chronic abdominal pain.
 It is not known whether central sensitization can be an initial cause of abdominal pain or whether it is a secondary cause, which maintains abdominal pain on a chronic course.
 Either way, it is important to address in treatment.

 Chronic pain rehabilitation programs focus on reducing the central sensitization associated with any type of chronic pain condition, including chronic abdominal pain.
 They are an intensive, interdisciplinary approach that combines lifestyle changes, coping skills training, and medication management.
 The overall goal of these treatment approaches is to reduce central sensitization by down-regulating the nervous system.
 The original problem in the gastrointestinal or reproductive system that initially caused the pain may remain unresolved or unknown.
 However, by reducing central sensitization, pain is reduced to tolerable levels.